Domestic animal legislation and latest news

 Moratorium on euthanasia

-Legislation changes have imposed a moratorium on the destruction of restricted breed dogs, while the Parliamentary Inquiry into the effectiveness of current legislative arrangements is underway.
+Legislation changes have imposed a moratorium on the destruction of restricted breed dogs.

 Councils will be required to hold restricted breed dogs, rather than euthanising them, until 30 September 2016 (or until the recommendations from the Parliamentary Inquiry are implemented– whichever comes first).